 Summary

-To lookup the "next largest" match in a set of values, you can use the MATCH function in approximate match mode, with -1 for match type.
+To look up the "next largest" match in a set of values, you can use the MATCH function in approximate match mode, with -1 for match type.
 In the example shown, the formula in F7 is:

 =MATCH(F6,length,-1)